BRaVa-genetics/universal-saige/walkthrough/walkthrough.md

     --sparseGRMID out/walkthrough_relatednessCutoff_0.05_5000_randomMarkersUsed.sparseGRM.mtx.sampleIDs.txt
 ```

 This took 1 hour 47 minutes with 8 cores.
-For verification of rare variant [genebass](https://app.genebass.org/) is a useful resource.
-Looking at [HDL Cholesterol](https://app.genebass.org/gene/undefined/phenotype/continuous-30760-both_sexes--irnt?resultIndex=gene-manhattan&resultLayout=full) we can see that APOC3 (ENSG00000110245) (pLoF, SKAT-O) has a association with p=1.24e-322.
+For verification of rare variant association results [genebass](https://app.genebass.org/) is a useful resource.
+Checking [HDL Cholesterol](https://app.genebass.org/gene/undefined/phenotype/continuous-30760-both_sexes--irnt?resultIndex=gene-manhattan&resultLayout=full) we can see that APOC3 (ENSG00000110245) (pLoF, SKAT-O) has a association with p=1.24e-322.
 Looking at the gene result file `out/chr11_HDL_cholesterol.txt` we see the result:
 ```
 Region	Group	max_MAF	Pvalue	Pvalue_Burden	Pvalue_SKAT	BETA_Burden	SE_Burden	MAC	Number_rare	Number_ultra_rare
 ENSG00000110245	pLoF	0.0100	3.318754e-305	4.741078e-306	5.078064e-288	0.034034	0.000910	1753.0	2.0	0.0
 ```

 Replication!
-Of course we are using approximately the same cohort here (UK Biobank, European) but if you are following along with a HDL Cholesterol phenotype you will likely be able to observe similar results given sufficient power.
+Of course we are using approximately the same cohort here (UK Biobank, European) but if you are following along with a HDL Cholesterol phenotype you will hopefully be able to observe similar results given sufficient power.

-Another method of verification we reccomend is the QQ-plot, the expected vs observed p-values given the null hypothesis.
+Another method of verification we reccomend is checking the QQ-plot, the expected vs observed p-values given the null hypothesis.
 Below we plot the variant qq-plot using Python:

 ```
 # Plot qqplot: